inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 ## Layers

-InvenioRDM has a layered architecture that consistent of three layers:
+InvenioRDM has a layered architecture that consists of three layers:

 - Presentation layer
 - Service layer